 What are peppermint bark cookies?
 Coated in peppermint white chocolate, these soft chocolate sugar cookies are a beautifully festive and equally irresistible Christmas cookie.
+Like traditional peppermint bark, but in delicious cookie form!

 Welcome to day 1 in the 6th annual Sally’s Cookie Palooza!